 - Series 2 The Global Challenge: Teams tackle a global issue (e.g., climate change, poverty, inequality) and create a Minecraft world with solutions and awareness-raising components (Geography, Global Politics, Economics & Business).

 Competing students will be vying for a national trophy recognising their achievements for winning the season!

-Students will also receive merit awards, medallions for placing in the top three and feature on the national leader board published by the AEL.
+Students will also receive merit awards, medallions for placing in the top three and feature on a national leaderboard published by the AEL.